Spotlight on Bangladesh: Liberation Inspires an Emerging Software Development Industry

-Developers in Bangladesh already have experience with IT service and product company with focus on web applications, Ruby on Rails, PHP, .net, Mobile applications, superior customer service, AR/VR, high value for customers' investment and are familiar with scrum and agile development processes that are increasingly used in U.S. software development.
+Software engineers in Bangladesh already have experience with IT service and product companies, with a focus on web applications, Ruby on Rails, PHP, .net, mobile applications and AR/VR.
+Offering excellent customer service and high value for investment, they’re also familiar with the scrum and agile development processes increasingly used in the US.

 Modern Bangladesh emerged as an independent nation in 1971 after breaking away from Pakistan in the Bangladesh Liberation War.
 The new state endured famine, natural disasters, and widespread poverty, as well as political turmoil and military coups.

 The restoration of democracy in 1991 has been followed by relative calm and rapid economic progress and an associated huge reduction in poverty.
 The government has invested in technology as a pathway to the future, a commitment that led to the Digital Bangladesh program, part of the country’s “Vision 2021” initiative.

 Incentives for business expansion projects include 28 hi-tech parks, four data centers (including a Tier 4 national data center), internet bandwidth improvements by leveraging 1,700 Gbps backbone via SEA-ME-WE5 fiber optic cable, and power plant capacity growth targets of 230% over seven years.